lc-cs-172/fall-2025/syllabus.md

 **GitHub:** We'll use
 [lc-cs-172/fall-2025](https://github.com/lc-cs-172/fall-2025) to share notes, activities, and assignment details with you.
+This is a one-way communication conduit -- you don't need to use the "git" command, and you won't check anything in there -- you can read what you need on the website with a browser.

 **Pythonorama:** We'll often refer to [Pythonorama](https://github.com/alainkaegi/pythonorama#pythonorama) for info on